 Welcome to Rucksack Rose – a blog of outdoors, hiking, gear and camping content, mainly from the north of England and Scotland.
-My main aim is to create a welcoming and inclusive blog aimed at a the whole range of outdoor users including hikers, backpackers, trekkers, winter sports people, runners, mountaineers & cyclists, and at fostering outdoor achievement at all levels.
-As well as written content, it also contains videos, maps, data sheets and GPX files.
-I would be grateful if you would tell your friends about Rucksack Rose and consider becoming a supporter.
+My main aims are to create a welcoming and inclusive blog aimed at outdoor users and to foster outdoor achievement at all levels.
+As well as written content, the blog also contains videos, maps, data sheets and links to my GPX files on Viewranger.
+If you enjoy it, I would be grateful if you would tell a friend about Rucksack Rose and consider becoming a supporter.

 You can also find me at:

-Twitter: @RucksackRose Sharing my own work and the talented people I follow
+Twitter: @RucksackRose Sharing work by myself and the talented people I follow

-Presently some pages are arranged by type such as trails and camps, while day hikes and visits are arranged by area, all with the most recent post first.
-Posts and pages are now normally closed for comments after 6 months.
-I try to keep the content fresh and the information up to date, and I have now introduced a way to support me which I would welcome your feedback about.
+Presently some pages are arranged by type such as trails and camps, while day hikes and visits are arranged by area with the most recent post first.
+Posts and pages are normally closed for comments after 6 months.
+I try to keep the content fresh and the information up to date.

-Derogatory or abusive people on this site or any of the Rucksack Rose platforms will be blacklisted and blocked.
-I have recently taken advice regarding this issue and will not tolerate bullying or abusiveness.
-Any form of persistant trolling or harassment will be reported to social media safety people and appropriate law enforcement agencies.
+Derogatory or abusive people on any of the Rucksack Rose platforms will be blacklisted and blocked.
+I have taken advice regarding this issue and will not tolerate bullying or abusiveness.
+Any form of persistant trolling or harassment will be reported.

 Most of my kit lists include a small folding penknife.
 It is wise to check the laws relating to knives in whichever country you are in.
 In Britain it is presently illegal to: